 HEC 226.
 Child Development.
 4 Credits.

 Basic theories, research and principles of physical, cognitive, language, social and emotional development of children from the prenatal period through adolescence.
 Includes observation and classroom processes.
 Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.
 This course fulfills the following GE requirements: Social Sciences/AS, Social Sciences/AAS, Social Sciences/AGS.

 HEC 280A.
-Cooperative Education: Consumer and Family Studies.
-1-10 Credit.
+Cooperative Education: Early Education and Family Studies.
+1-3 Credit.

-Offers hands-on skill in planned, supervised and regularly evaluated experiences at appropriate work sites.
-Each cooperative education placement site is planned to meet the student's individual and specific skill needs.
+Provides an opportunity for hands-on skill development in planned, supervised and regularly evaluated experiences in early education and family studies settings.
+Experiences and placement sites vary and are developed to meet individual goals.
 Department permission required.
 Audit available.